 Budget Friendly and Indestructible

 Hands down, you cannot beat the value that you can get from lodge.
-For only 20 dollar, you will get a pan that last a life time.
+For only 20 dollar, you will get a pan that last a lifetime.
 Dont spend top dollar on a high end cast iron pan.
-Steak searing temperature can burn and ruin the seasoning.
-It will loose all its non stick property.
-It makes no sense to spend hundreds of dollar for a high end cast iron pan.
+At steak searing temperature it can easily burn and ruin the seasoning.
+For this reason, it might be a good ideal to get a cast iron pan for steak and one for regular cooking.

 Best Balanced Steak Pan

-The all Clad will sear better than either the cast iron or the carbon steel.
+The all Clad will sear better than either cast iron or carbon steel.
 It wont set off the smoke alarm and its easier to clean in.
-Plus, its also lighter than either of those pan.
-The downside is that its a bit pricier.
+Plus, its also lighter.
+The downside is the price.
+But if you want the best of both world, then All Clad D5 is the way to go.

-Hands down, you cannot beat the crust that you get from Mauviel M250C Skillet.
-It is simply the best pan to sear steak with.
-The superior heat conductivity and the 2.5 mm thick copper lets it store enough heat to caramelize any steak.
 The problem with this pan is that its pricey, like wow expensive.
 But you get what you pay for.
 Be aware that copper patina.
 The beautiful glossy look is lost very quickly.
-A lot of buyers give these pans negative rating because of that.
+A lot of buyers go in believing that it will stay beautiful forever, it wont.

 What is my Best Frying Pan for Steak?